 Data Studio’s customization is what I like the most; you can easily import data and filter for several different metrics.
 This is extremely helpful for account managers who report on multiple data points.
 While there are other more robust tools out there for data visualization, Data Studio is an easy to use alternative for reporting.

 This platform is your all-in-one online competitive research tool.
-Keyword research, competitor backlink audits, keyword rank tracking, site audits, traffic analysis and page metrics are just a few of the things you can do with SEMRush.
+Keyword research, competitive analysis through backlink audits, keyword rank tracking, site audits, traffic analysis, and page metrics are just a few of the things you can do with SEMRush.
 It allows you to find all of the long-tail keywords for which any existing website on the internet is ranking.
-This can be extremely impactful for SEO managers and bloggers as it shows you the keyword list your competitors are ranking for and potential organic traffic you could gain by writing content on that particular keyword.
+This can be extremely impactful for those who understand the importance of SEO, especially managers and bloggers, as it shows you the keyword list your competitors are ranking for and potential organic traffic you could gain by writing content on that particular keyword or on certain relevant keywords.

 You can also find more statistical details regarding specific keywords and related keywords which you can rank for.
-One thing it lacks however, is integration with Google Analytics and Google AdWords so you won’t be able to view real keyword data from your own accounts.
+One thing this competitive keyword research tool lacks however, is integration with Google Analytics and Google AdWords so you won’t be able to view real keyword data from your own accounts.
 As a digital marketer, SEMRush has allowed me to stay on top of my client’s rankings, opportunities and what their competition is up to.

 Google Trends has been around since 2008 back when it was known as Insights for Search but really started to gain popularity in 2015 when it was redesigned.
 It allows users to track the search volume for a particular term across a geographical region, language, or time frame.

 This allows a business to identify what types of searches are trending and which ones are becoming less popular.
-For lead gen and ecommerce brands this can be extremely powerful, as you can gauge interest geographically for your particular product/service.
+For lead gen and ecommerce brands this can be extremely powerful, as you can gauge interest geographically for your particular product/service by looking at each trending search and search result.

-For example, if you are a local bar or restaurant then you might want to know what are the most popular searches for food and drink in your area to help provide you with ideas for new products, services or web content.
+For example, if you are a local bar or restaurant then you might want to know what are the most popular searches for food and drink in your area to help provide you with ideas for new products, services, web content, or a marketing campaign.
 Companies of all types and sizes are leveraging this data to help them make actionable business decisions.

-Is a digital marketing intelligence platform that provides data analytics on desktop websites, mobile websites and mobile apps.
-The preview tool provides users with a quick overview of a site’s reach, ranking and user engagement.
+SimilarWeb is a digital marketing intelligence platform that provides data analytics on desktop websites, mobile websites, and mobile apps.
+The preview tool provides users with a quick overview of a site’s reach, ranking, and user engagement.
 You can also search for data by entering a specific website URL or by running a category search by industry or country, where the top 50 websites are displayed.

-While it shares several features with SEMRush and other tools, there are a few key features which can be extremely useful to digital marketers.
-It allows you to look at the search engine traffic, referrals and outgoing traffic for competitors giving you the insight into other potential outlets for your business.
+While it shares several features with SEMRush and other SEM platforms, there are a few key features which can be extremely useful to digital marketers.
+It allows you to look at the search engine traffic, referrals, and outgoing traffic for competitors, giving you the insight into other potential outlets for your business.

 The Audience Interests section of the platform gives you a breakdown of interest audiences for any given site as well.
-It also serves as a prospecting tool for sales team as they can easily get an overview of a brand’s online presence and audience with little to no training.
+It also serves as a prospecting tool for sales teams as they can easily get an overview of a brand’s online presence and target audience with little to no training.

 Google Alerts is a free system that allows you to keep an eye on trends, information and mentions of a particular keyword.
 You can set Google Alerts to monitor news, blogs, video, discussions and books.
 You can also filter down to a specific geographic region as well as setting the frequency a given alert.

-In today’s ever changing business landscape its key to have a good pulse of your brand, products, services and business type.
-I typically like to setup alerts for all my clients’ brand names and their top products.
-The main takeaway here is brand management and you can use this data in your marketing strategy and outreach.
+In today’s ever changing business landscape it’s key to have a good pulse of your brand, products, services, and business type.
+A PPC agency should always be monitoring certain things, like the competitive landscape and client’s channel performance.
+I typically like to set up alerts for all my clients’ brand names and their top products.
+The main takeaway here is brand management, and you can use this data in your marketing strategy and outreach.
+Campaign management is also imperative to ensure that you are effectively reaching your target audience.

 We hope these search marketing tools will allow you to save time, improve results and make your day more efficient!